necopinus/necopinus.xyz/digital-orrery/2018-07-23-the-circle-of-hope.md

 photographer:: Nathan Acks
 date:: 2018-07-23

 This year I attended HOPE 12, The Circle of HOPE.
-“HOPE” stands for “Hackers on Planet Earth”, and is one of the older hacker conferences in the US.
-It’s put on every other year by the crew from 2600 Magazine.
+"HOPE" stands for "Hackers on Planet Earth", and is one of the older hacker conferences in the US.
+It's put on every other year by the crew from 2600 Magazine.

-Attending HOPE is something I’ve wanted to do for a long time.
-While I didn’t take any photos in the conference itself, these are a few photos I took around the event.
+Attending HOPE is something I've wanted to do for a long time.
+While I didn't take any photos in the conference itself, these are a few photos I took around the event.

 * [The Circle of HOPE](https://xii.hope.net/)
 * [2600: The Hacker Quarterly](https://www.2600.com/)